 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A stye (or sty) is a painful red bump on the edge of your eyelid.
-It can look similar to an acne pimple and may be tender to the touch.
-A stye forms when a tiny oil-producing gland in your eyelash follicle or eyelid skin becomes blocked and a bacterial infection develops.
-The medical term for a stye is “hordeolum.”
+A stye (sty or hordeolum) is a painful, discolored bump on the edge of your eyelid.
+It may look like a pimple and can be tender to touch.
+A stye forms when a tiny oil-producing gland in your eyelash follicle or eyelid skin becomes blocked, and a bacterial infection develops.

 Advertisement